Web3-Pi/docs/docs/before.md

 - If you have obtained a Welcome Box, refer to the [instructions](welcome-box.md) here.

-- If you're tech-savvy and you simply want to set up a standard single node, read the [quickstart guide](quickstart.md).

-- For more detailed instructions, see the [full setup guide](full-setup/menu.md).
+- For more detailed setup instructions, see the [full setup guide](full-setup/menu.md).

 - When you're ready to connect to Ethereum, read the [connection guide](connect-ethereum.md).